Transferring Data Using Sync Adapters

 In order for the sync adapter framework to access your authenticator, you must create a bound Service for it.
 This service provides an Android binder object that allows the framework to call your authenticator and pass data between the authenticator and the framework.

-Since the framework starts this Service the first time it needs to access the authenticator, you can also use the service to instantiate the authenticator, by calling the authenticator constructor in the Service.onCreate()method of the service.
+the first time it needs to access the authenticator, you can also use the service to instantiate the authenticator, by calling the authenticator constructor in the Service.onCreate()

-The following snippet shows you how to define the bound Service:
+The following snippet shows you how to define the bound Service

 /**